 No-bake means no oven.
 These easy Mini Chocolate Mousse Tarts are egg-free, nut-free, and no-bake!
-Just stock up on avocados for the chocolate mousse filling and you're off to a great start!
-An irresistible nut-free crust filled with silky smooth chocolate mousse.
+An irresistible nut-free crust filled with silky smooth chocolate avocado mousse.
 You'd never know hidden veggies were hiding in this delicious dessert!

 MINI CHOCOLATE MOUSSE TARTS INSPIRATION

-After seeing no-bake carrot cups from a favorite blogger of mine: The Healthy Maven, I knew it was time to have a go at no-bake treat making.
+After seeing no-bake carrot cups from a favorite blogger of mine in 2014: The Healthy Maven, I knew it was time to have a go at no-bake treat making.

 Davida made these little mini carrot cake no-bake treats that not only looked delicious but the presentation was spot on.
-I was mesmerized.
+I was mesmerized by the video.
 The centers were whipped to perfection with an oat crust.
-I watched her make them on a video, and I knew no-bake was something I wanted to partake in.
+They looked so easy to make I knew this was something I wanted to partake in.

-The trouble for me with her creation was that it used all the ingredients that I couldn't have, plus I'm not the biggest fan of carrot cake.
-But it got me thinking about what I could create, and if you've been following along for a while you know I love chocolate.
-Along with a gluten-free diet I am also nut-free, egg-free, and dairy-free.
-And all those free's had landed me in no-mans ingredient land.
+The trouble for me with her recipe was that it used all the ingredients that I couldn't have, plus I'm not the biggest fan of carrot cake unless it's made by yours truly.
+But it got me thinking about what I could create.
+Along with a gluten-free diet, I am free of nuts, eggs, soy, and dairy.
+And all those frees had landed me in no-mans ingredient land.
 How could I make a no-bake raw treat without the use of nuts?

 AREN'T ALL RAW NO BAKE DESSERTS MADE WITH NUTS?